eiharun/microFlipper/README.md

 ## Design Misc

 <!-- Your Text Here.
 You may work with your mentor on this later when they are assigned -->

+Trying to choose an STM32 Nucleo Dev Board (https://www.st.com/en/evaluation-tools/stm32-nucleo-boards.html)

+> FlipperZero uses the STM32WB55RG (Nucleo-WB55RG)
+>
+> - Wireless - Allows for wifi/bluetooth connection to the device, but costly
+> - Mainstream - Cheaper, but may not have all the features needed
+> - Ultra-Low Power - May be useful for battery life, but may not have all the features needed
+> - 64 pins - Enough for this project, but 144 pins may be useful for future expansion
+> - Flash - Not sure how much may be needed for this project, but the Flipper Zero has 1MB

 ## Steps for Documenting Your Design Process